doctorfree/RoonCommandLine/README.md

 In addition, search capabilities have been added to the scripts with partial matching facilities.
 Thus a substring can be supplied to use as a search term with partial matching returning albums, artists, playlists, genres, or tags which contain the specified substring (case sensitive).
+The special search term "all" indicates match all albums, artists, playlists, genres, or tags.

 All commands and playback can target a specified Roon output zone.